Application Contents

 Next Guide. »

-An application icon is simply a representation for the entire application.
-Tied to that icon are folders and files that essentially make up the application.
+An application icon is simply a representation for the application.
+Tied to that icon are folders and files that essentially make up the application and allow it to function on your Mac.
 Let's demonstrate this with an example.

 1. Open a Finder window and navigate to the Applications Folder

-3. Click on the Action Button in the Finder Toolbar, control-click, or right-click with a two button mouse (this example demonstrates the Action Button option)
+3. Click on the Action Button in the Finder Toolbar, control-click, or right-click with the mouse button (this example demonstrates the Action Button option)

 4. Then select "Show Package Contents" from the drop-down menu

-5. You will now see a folder called "Contents", double-click on it.
+5. You will now see a folder called "Contents", click on it.

 You'll soon see a Info.plist file, a MacOS folder, a PkgInfo file, a Resources folder, and a version.plist file.
 You can click on the triangle to view the contents of the folders.
 The MacOS folder will contain a single file, the Resources folder will contain files and additional folders.

-After selecting an application icon in the Application Folder and either use the Action Button in the Finder toolbar, control-click, or right-click on the icon and see "Show Package Contents" appear, then the application is a bundle.
+After selecting an application's icon in the Application folder and either useng the Action Button in the Finder toolbar, a control-click, or right-click on the icon and if you see "Show Package Contents" appear, then the application is a bundle.

 Created: 4:01 PM on Feb 7, 2007